5 Crazy places to visit in New Zealand

 It’s an amazing country in so many ways, from the outgoing people to the varied nature, and if it wasn’t so far away from the rest of the world, I would move there in a heartbeat.

-If you are looking for the best crazy places to visit in New Zealand, here are some of our favorite ones we recommend you to check out:
+If you are looking for the best crazy places to visit in New Zealand, here are some of our favorite ones we recommend you to check out the following.